squidmin/java-labs/src/main/java/lambdas/README.md

 r.run();
 ```

-This code is legal, as the `total` variable remains “effectively final,” but the object it references **will not have the same state after execution of the lambda**.
+This code is legal, as the `total` variable remains "effectively final," but the object it references **will not have the same state after execution of the lambda**.

 After reading this, you should have a clear idea of what **effectively final** variables are and why local variables in lambdas should be **effectively final**.